WMBFSU

 Article 6.
 Officers.

-and (a) member (s) at large.
-This group, along with any assigner who is a member in good standing with the board and
+The officers of this organization shall be: President, Vice-President, Rules Interpreter, Secretary-Treasurer, and (a) member (s) at large.
+This group, along with any assigner who is a member in good standing with the board and the past president (who shall be an ex officio member), shall be called the executive committee.

-receive a stipend set by the membership at the Fall Meeting.
-The Rules Interpreter may appoint an assistant to assist
+The election of officers shall take place at the Annual Fall Meeting.
+The officers shall be nominated by a committee appointed by the President for that purpose.
+The Secretary-Treasurer and Rules Interpreter will each receive a stipend set by the membership at the Fall Meeting.
+The Rules Interpreter may appoint an assistant to assist with his/her duties.

 Examination Committee.

 The Examination Committee shall be composed of (3) members in good standing for the current season.
-It will be
+It will be chaired by the Rules Interpreter and members will be selected by the Rules Interpreter.
+The function of the Examination Committee shall be to administer the written and mechanics clinic to prospective candidates and veteran officials.

 Ethics Committee.

-and approved by the general membership at the Spring Meeting.
-The chairperson of the Ethics Committee shall be
+The Ethics Committee shall consist of three (3) active members and be appointed by the Executive Committee and approved by the general membership at the Spring Meeting.
+The chairperson of the Ethics Committee shall be elected annually by a vote of the Ethics Committee.

 Article 7.
 Dues.

-following year shall be paid no later than February 1st.
-Any member who fails to pay their dues by the date (postmark
+The dues shall be as established by a vote of the membership at the Fall meeting.
+Officials dues for the following year shall be paid no later than February 1st.
+Any member who fails to pay their dues by the date (postmark no later than February 1st) shall be subject to a $10.00 fine.

 Article 8.
 Amendments.